 The very airfield where the museum stands lays claim to one of aviation’s most famous mysteries—Amelia Earhart and navigator Fred Noonan took off from here before disappearing without a trace in the Pacific Ocean.
 Located in the historic Boeing School of Aeronautics hangar, the Oakland Aviation Museum contains an extensive display of aviation memorabilia and aircraft.
 Hop in a flight simulator and see what it’s like to be in the cockpit of an FA18 Hornet, A3 Skywarrior or S2F or test your piloting abilities on interactive exhibits like the Carrier Skills game.
 Be sure to check out the Solent III Flying Boat—there are only two of these left in the world.

-Billed as the “only all-playable video game museum in the world,” the MADE is a gamer’s dream featuring over 5,300 playable video games, from the classics to the latest releases.
+Billed as the “only all-playable video game museum in the world,” the Museum of Art & Digital Entertainment is a gamer’s dream featuring over 5,300 playable video games, from the classics to the latest releases.
 You’ll also find free programming classes for kids, tournaments, lectures, comedy nights, and community events.

-From exquisitely detailed architecture to abundant 19th century accessories and decor, this stately mansion is a stunningly restored example of the Victorian era, and the last of its kind surrounding Lake Merritt.
+From exquisitely detailed architecture to abundant 19th century accessories and decor, the Camron–Stanford House is a stunningly restored example of the Victorian era, and the last of its kind surrounding Lake Merritt.
 In addition to house tours and rotating exhibitions, the “Lady of the Lake” offers public themed tea parties and is also available for private tea parties, receptions and weddings.

-Situated on a two-block parcel in downtown Oakland, this fascinating Victorian neighborhood recreates late 1800’s ambiance with 16 restored buildings and facades surrounded by turn-of-the-century street lamps and landscaping.
+Situated on a two-block parcel in downtown Oakland, Preservation Park is a fascinating Victorian neighborhood recreates late 1800’s ambiance with 16 restored buildings and facades surrounded by turn-of-the-century street lamps and landscaping.
 The park features flexible meeting and event space for a truly unique gathering.